Gordon Jackson (actor)

+In 1960, Jackson was nominated for the BAFTA Award for Best British Actor for the film Yesterday's Enemy and in 1975 was nominated for the BAFTA Award for Best Actor for the television series Upstairs, Downstairs.
+The following year he won the Emmy Award for Outstanding Single Performance by a Supporting Actor in a Comedy or Drama Series.

 Early life

-Gordon Jackson was born in Glasgow in 1923, the youngest of five children.
+Jackson was born on 19 December 1923 in Glasgow, the youngest of five children.
 He attended Hillhead High School, and in his youth he took part in BBC radio shows including Children's Hour.
 He left school aged 15 and became a draughtsman for Rolls-Royce.

 Early career

-His film career began in 1942, when producers from Ealing Studios were looking for a young Scot to act in The Foreman Went to France and he was suggested for the part.
+Jackson's film career began in 1942, when producers from Ealing Studios were looking for a young Scot to act in The Foreman Went to France and he was suggested for the part.
 After this, he returned to his job at Rolls-Royce, but he was soon asked to do more films, and he decided to make acting his career.
 Jackson soon appeared in other films, including Millions Like Us, San Demetrio London, The Captive Heart, Eureka Stockade and Whisky Galore!.
 In the early years of his career, Jackson also worked in repertory theatre in Glasgow, Worthing and Perth.

-In 1949, he starred in the film Floodtide, along with actress Rona Anderson.
+In 1949, Jackson starred in the film Floodtide, along with actress Rona Anderson.
 He and Anderson married two years later on 2 June 1951.
 They had two sons, Graham and Roddy.
 The same year, he made his London stage debut, appearing in the play Seagulls Over Sorrento by Hugh Hastings.

-In the 1950s and 1960s he appeared on television in programmes such as The Adventures of Robin Hood, ABC of Britain, Gideon's Way and The Avengers.
+In the 1950s and 1960s Jackson appeared on television in programmes such as The Adventures of Robin Hood, ABC of Britain, Gideon's Way and The Avengers.
 In 1955 he had a small part in The Quatermass Xperiment, the film version of the BBC TV serial.
 He later had supporting roles in the films The Great Escape, The Bridal Path and The Ipcress File.
 In 1969, he and his wife had important roles in The Prime of Miss Jean Brodie.
 That year, he played Horatio in Tony Richardson's production of Hamlet and he won a Clarence Derwent Award for Best Supporting Actor, having also taken part in the film version.